 - Immigration Services for clients who seek adjustment of status, family derivative claims, and other follow-up immigration services; and

-In addition to these student practice opportunities, we are committed to being a resource for students interested in immigration policy and the rights of noncitizens in the United States.
+In addition to these student practice opportunities, we are committed to being a resource for Harvard Law students interested in immigration policy and the rights of noncitizens in the United States.
 To this end, we also host a number of events and trainings for members throughout the school year including speakers, career and academic advising, and direct action campaigns.

 We look forward to meeting you!